TrustyStranger/forKasparov/README.md

 forKasparov
 ===========
-I created this program for my buddy kasparoc(hence the name for kasparov) and I realised it would be usefull to many other people so i decided to share it Sofar i have
+I created this program for my buddy kasparov(hence the name for kasparov) and I realised it would be usefull to many other people so i decided to share it Sofar i have
 -bonus picking which rates which bonus you should spawn into or try to get next